-A pointer-type defines an unbounded set of values that point to variables of a specified type called the base-type pointer-type.
+A pointer-type defines an unbounded set of values that point to variables of a specified type called the base-type this case, it must be declared somewhere in the same block as the pointer-type.

-Pointer values are created by the standard procedure new (see Section 11.2.1), by the e operator (see Section 5.1.6), and by the standard procedure pointer (see Section 11.3.4).
+Pointer values are created by the standard procedure new (see Section 11.2.1), by the operator (see Section 5.1.6), and by the standard procedure pointer (see Section 11.3.4).